 - Egg & Egg Yolk: 1 egg binds everything together and 1 extra egg yolk adds richness and chewiness.

 - Vanilla Extract: Pure vanilla extract adds flavor.
-Try using homemade vanilla extract.
+If you have any homemade vanilla extract, use that!

 One batch of these chocolate chip cookie bars fits perfectly into a 9-inch square pan.
-I love using this size of pan because it yields a nice, manageable batch– about 16 super thick bars.
-If you want a larger batch, double the recipe and bake the bars in a 9×13 inch pan– make sure to review my recipe notes.
+I love using this size of pan because it yields a nice, manageable batch—about 16 super thick bars.
+If you want a larger batch, double the recipe and bake the bars in a 9×13-inch pan.
+(See recipe note.)

-I like to line my baking pans with aluminum foil or parchment paper.
+Baker’s Tip: I like to line my baking pans with aluminum foil or parchment paper.
 This way, you can lift the entire cookie bar mass out then easily cut into squares.
 Also makes for quick clean up!
+I do the same when making rice krispie treats, too.

 How to Freeze Chocolate Chip Cookie Bars